cse110-fa22-group9/Team9Repository/admin/cipipeline/phase1.md

     - Maybe Update later to check more

   - unit test via automation (test.yml)
     - smallCard.test.js.
-This test file is used to test the correctness of the small show and movie card.
+Thistest file is used to E2E test the correctness of the small show and movie card.
 It will first clear and insert 3 movie data and 3 show data to the localstorge.
 Dring the testing, it will test serverl things to make sure the small movie and show card is create by main.js, smallMoviecard.js, and smallShowcard.js correctly to the main.html.
       - before the test: clean the local storge
       - test 1: Add all the data to local storge (should always pass)
       - test 2: Check to make sure that all <small-movie-card> elements have loaded